NoahBres/LearnRoadRunner/docs/drive-velocity-pid-tuning.md

-# Drive Velocity PID Tuning
+# Archive
+These are archived pages and *should not be used* unless you really know what you are doing.

 ::: danger

-Relying on the internal PID for velocity control can prove to be quite frustrating.
-It is quite the fickle controller.
-If you find it to actually work for you, then feel free to do so.
-However, many will find that feedforward control (even if you have drive encoders) is a lot easier to tune and manage.
-If you do find that you have odd oscillation issues, especially once you start incorporating the follower PID, it is recommended that you switch to feedforward control.
-If you have already tuned your velocity controller and it works fine, then no need to switch.
+DriveVelocityPID tuning is available only for archival reasons and ***should not be used on your robot***.
+Use [feedforward control](/feedforward-tuning.html) on your robot instead.
 :::
+## Why is DriveVelocityPID not used?
+DriveVelocityPID uses the internal PID controller in the SDK, meaning that the tuning process is quite fickle.
+While you technically can achieve good results with this tuning method, using [feedforward](/feedforward-tuning.html) is much easier to tune and will result in the same accuracy.
+DriveVelocityControl can result in unfixable oscillation, especially once you integrate the heading and follower PIDs, and often takes much longer to tune even when you do not have issues.

+## DriveVelocityPID tuning

 <HideAyudeWrapper :skipIfDriveEncoders="true">
 ::: warning